tablelandnetwork/docs/specs/sql/StatementTypes.md

 - The expression of a generated column can refer to any of the other declared columns in the table, including other generated columns, as long as the expression does not directly or indirectly refer back to itself.
 - Generated columns may not have a `DEFAULT` clause.
 The value of a generated column is always the value specified by the expression that follows the `AS` keyword.
 - Generated columns may not be used as part of the `PRIMARY KEY`.
 - The expression of a generated column may only reference constant literals and columns within the same row, and may only use scalar deterministic functions.
-The expression may not use subqueries, aggregate functions, etc.
+The expression may not use sub-queries, aggregate functions, etc.
 - The expression of a generated column may refer to other generated columns in the same row, but no generated column can depend upon itself, either directly or indirectly.
 - Every table must have at least one non-generated column.
 - The data type of the generated column is determined only by the declared data type from the column definition.
 The datatype of the `GENERATED ALWAYS AS` expression has no affect on the data type of the column data itself.